Lozlink/Autosell/GOOGLE_INTEGRATION.md

 # Google Integration Setup

-This document explains how to set up Google Reviews and Google Maps integration for the AutoSell.ai website.
+This document explains how to set up Google Reviews and Google Maps integration for the auto-sell.ai website.

 ## Required API Keys